 This morning i did a bit of early walking before meeting Stripes and Noodles.
-I tied to visit a few churches, but all were closed or under construction.
+I tried to visit a few churches, but all were closed or under construction.
 Nevertheless, all walks in Havana Vieja are entertaining with much to see.

 In Pinar del Rio we stopped at the Vegueros cigar factory.
 Not open to the public, but El Jefe said he had a friend that worked there.
 We stopped and went inside and with a bit of talking, El Jefe organized for us a tour of the factory.
 So this was one of the things i was really looking forward to on this trip.
 I've read dozens of books on cigar production and i've been to factories in Miami, but to actually see Cuban cigars being rolled and sorted in person was incredible.
 (Unfortunately no pictures were allowed according to a government ordinance passed that day.)